 In year one, a two layer covering system was installed with a white impermeable cover over a 6mm insulated closed-cell foam material (GreenJacket, Genoa, WI) on all but two greens.
-These two greens used the same white impermeable cover over a 12mm bubble wrap as the insulating material.
-Each bubble was approximately 25mm in diameter and was open on the bottom which could provide space for air movement.
-In year two, bubble wrap material was used on eight greens as the insulating material.
-These included the same two greens as the previous year, four greens that had been insulated in the previous year with closed-cell foam (#3, #9, #15 and #17), and two that had a passive ventilation system installed (#7 and #16).
+These greens used a 12mm bubble wrap material as the insulating material instead of the foam.
+Each bubble was approximately 25mm in diameter and was open on the bottom in order to provide air movement.
+In year two, bubble warp material was used on eight greens as the insulating material.

 Prior to the installation of the covering system ventilation tubes and monitoring equipment was laid out on the putting green.
 Three collapsible vent tubes with 2.5cm holes punched every meter were installed on each green.
 These tubes were made of 6mil polyethylene and had a 15cm diameter when inflated.
-The collapsible vent tubes were attached to 10cm solid Big O drainage pipe which extended beyond the edge of the green.
-For ventilation purposes, the solid pipe was connected to a leaf blower using a 4" straight connector.
+The collapsible vent tubes were attached to 10cm solid Big O drainage pipe which extended to the edge of the green.
+The solid pipe was connected to a leaf blower using a 4" straight connector.
 Three temperature meters (Johnson Controls A419) were installed per green and sensors (Johnson Controls A99BB-200C Silicon PTC Temperature Sensor) were placed in the front, middle and back of each green.
 The sensors sat on the surface of the turf, underneath the insulation and the cover.
 Carbon dioxide and oxygen were monitored using a Portable Multi-Gas Detector (RKI Instruments Inc. Model: Eagle 71-0028RK).
 A single sampling tube was laid out and extended to the middle of each green.
 Both temperature and gas concentration values were collected each week beginning in November and ending in April.
 Data collection was at a similar time of day each week.